Increase Aerospace and Defense Production Rates

 When production teams rely on disconnected legacy systems, backlogs turn into missed deliveries, costly rework, and mounting compliance risk.
 Discover how a PLM-centric approach helps manufacturers ramp up production.

-Ramping production at scale requires a connected digital backbone that synchronizes engineering, manufacturing, quality, and suppliers around a single authoritative product definition.
+Increasing production rates requires a connected digital backbone that synchronizes engineering, manufacturing, quality, and suppliers around a single authoritative product definition.
 PTC’s product lifecycle management (PLM) platform provides the digital backbone aerospace and defense manufacturers need to connect product definitions, engineering changes, manufacturing planning, quality, and supplier collaboration in a single system, ensuring data continuity and traceability across the entire lifecycle.

 Strengthen supply chain resilience